Skip to contents

 An attempt to fetch from a closed result set raises an error.
 If the n argument is not an atomic whole number greater or equal to -1 or Inf, an error is raised, but a subsequent call to dbFetch() with proper n argument succeeds.

-Calling dbFetch() on a result set from a data manipulation query created by dbSendStatement() can be fetched and return an empty data frame, with a warning.
+Calling dbFetch() on a result set from a data manipulation query created by DBI::dbSendStatement() can be fetched and return an empty data frame, with a warning.

 Specification